Interested in joining HASP? We invite you to learn more by exploring membership requirements and the new member process.

 - 3. Complete the application form

-Once these items have been received, the Membership Committee will process the application and the new member will receive their membership information in the mail.
+Once these items have been received, the office will process the application and the new member will receive their membership information in the mail.
 The mentor will be notified of the new member’s acceptance and sent a list of their responsibilities.
 A date for recognition of the new member at a monthly meeting will be scheduled.
 New members will receive a permanent name badge that is to be worn to all HASP meetings and classes.

 - 4. Acceptance

 Membership begins on the date of acceptance.
-A letter of welcome from the HASP president containing a copy of the HASP Constitution, a membership directory, a course catalog, a Hope College map, current bulletin and HASP parking tag will be sent via mail.
+A letter of welcome from the HASP president containing a copy of the HASP Constitution, a membership directory, a course catalog, a Hope College map, current newsletter and HASP parking tag will be sent via mail.

 - 5. Any further questions